GUT-AI/gut-ai/README.rst

 Getting involved
 ----------------

+**EVERY** contributor is welcome!

-- `Community Discord <https://discord.gg/h23tg2PKN2>`_ for collaboration and discussion.
+- Join our `Community Discord <https://discord.gg/h23tg2PKN2>`_ for collaboration and discussion.
+- Join our `governance wiki <https://gutai.miraheze.org>`_ to share your knowledge.
+- If you have any suggestions or feedback, please feel free to open an `issue <https://github.com/GUT-AI/gut-ai/issues>`_ or submit a `pull request <https://github.com/GUT-AI/gut-ai/pulls>`_.

 How to cite this
 ----------------